codefwd/Using-Burp-Suite-to-scan-a-public-testing-site-banking-webserver/README.md

 ## Overview: Using Burp suite free edition to test a bank website.
 The free edition only allows temporary projects.
 Only the license version allows you to save projects.

-I selected Burp Suite in the Kali application launcher/search bar
+I selected Burp Suite from the Kali application launcher/search bar

 <img width="571" height="301" alt="1" src="https://github.com/user-attachments/assets/737f3d4d-197b-4041-9d54-5abcd570305e" />